Hari Raya Bazaar to be held at Wisma Geylang Serai from 2018

 SINGAPORE: The annual Hari Raya Bazaar will move from its current home to Wisma Geylang Serai from next year, Minister for the Environment and Water Resources Masagos Zulkifli revealed on Sunday (Jul 30).

 Mr Masagos said one of the signature events that the People’s Association Malay Activity Executive Committees Council (MESRA) will organise is the annual bazaar at the new civic centre.
-The minister, who is an adviser to MESRA, was speaking at the council's 40th anniversary gala dinner on Sunday.
+The minister, who is an adviser to MESRA, was speaking at 40th anniversary of PA's Malay Activity Executive Committees (MAEC) on Sunday.

 He said Wisma Geylang Serai will be a new building that the Malay-Muslim community can be proud of.
 It will also be an opportunity for the new building to become a reflection of the rich Malay heritage, culture and identity.
 "I was happy to see this come through from the architectural designs of the building."